wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    -08 to -09

-   o  Clarified that an NTA MUST take precedece over a positive, local
+   o  Clarified that an NTA MUST take precedence over a positive, local
       TA.

-   -07 to -08

-   o  Added some cleanup from Paul Hoffman and Evan Hunt.